-Kevin Keegan’s departure left a hole few thought could be filled, but a Scot by the name of Kenny Dalglish would swiftly ascend the throne and make Liverpool’s No. 7 his own.
+Kevin Keegan’s departure left a hole that few thought could be filled, but a Scot by the name of Kenny Dalglish swiftly ascended the throne and made Liverpool’s No. 7 his own.

 One of Liverpool’s pin-up boys who made the No. 7 shirt his own left Reds reeling as he announced he was to try his luck abroad during the 1976/77 season.